 For today’s feature we are taking a look at their latest creation a custom Honda CB500 Cafe Brat.
 The build of this custom Honda CB500 Cafe Brat started out as a stock Honda CB500 that was found at Dime City Cycles.
 “She was there for an engine rebuild & Herm contacted us to say the owner was thinking of selling.
 We grabbed her up quickly -thank you to Jason & Herm at DCC!”

-To being with the build the stock bike was stripped down to the frame, next the frame under went many man-hours of cutting and grinding to get the right style for the build.
+To begin the build the stock bike was stripped down to the frame, next the frame under went many man-hours of cutting and grinding to get the right style for the build.
 The stock CB500 engine was polished, overhauled and was fitted with a custom 4 into 1 exhaust.

 According to Steel Bent “The mid 60′s-70′s Japanese engines are a testament to the craftsmanship and reliability, but often need refreshing after years of neglect.
 We rebuild the carburetors and re-jet for the pods/velocity stacks and typically re-wire the ignition coils.
 Cables, fork seals, bearings and whatever she needs, she gets.”